-Since the majority of business activities of the Company and the Investment Manager are performed in an office environment, no direct scope 1 greenhouse gas emissions (GHG) are generated.
-For scope 2 indirect GHG emissions, they are attributed to electricity consumption of electrical appliances, lighting and air-conditioning.
+Due to the fact that the majority of business activities of the Company and the Investment Manager are performed in an office environment, there is no generation of scope 1 direct greenhouse gas emissions (GHG).
+For scope 2 indirect GHG emissions, they are attributed to electricity consumption of electrical appliances, lighting and airconditioning.
 The scope 3 other indirect GHG emissions are mainly attributed to paper consumed.
 The Company and the Investment Manager consider the amount of these emissions are insignificant due to the business nature.

-The Company and the Investment Manager have set the following target:
+Despite the above mentioned, the Company and the Investment Manager have set the following target: